 Arthur Davis (’10) had been working in the group since the fall of 2008 on rational synthesis of semiconducting inorganic complexes, including substituted terpyridines and phthalocyanines.
 Arthur now works for Calgon Carbon, a company that specializes in supplying activated carbon and innovative treatment systems and is headquartered in Pittsburgh.

 Evan Richards (’11) joined the group in Spring 2010 and worked on synthesis of soluble metal phthalocyanines.
 He started a job Sonneborn Industries after graduation, and there he works on instrumental analysis and analytical method innovation.

 Casey Campbell (’10) came to Pitt from Altoona, PA.
 She joined the group in the fall of 2008 and worked on computational and theoretical chemistry.
-Casey is now in graduate school for chemistry at Georgia Tech in the group of Jean-Luc Brédas.
+Casey continued her love of chemistry as a graduate student at Georgia Tech in the group of Jean-Luc Brédas.

 Alexandra McSorley (’10) joined the group in January 2009 and worked on computational and theoretical projects.
-Alexandra is now in graduate school for chemistry at Cornell University.
+Alexandra left Pitt for graduate school in chemistry at Cornell University.